hithere1337/chembondpolaritycalc/README.md

 Thank you!

 Version 1.1: a bug was found that made all of the outputs equal to 0.
+Fixed on 10/12/2020.